 Instead of building from scratch, Go was developed based on the C language.
 Golang inherits the disciplined syntax of C, albeit with some changes and feature improvements that allow developers to manage memory safely.
 This helps to eradicate the notorious memory leakage issues when programmers do not release unused memory by mistake.

 What Are The Advantages Of Using Golang?

 Here are some valid reasons why using Golang is more rewarding than other programming languages.

 Golang is a compiled language, which means the code written is directly translated into formats that a processor understands.
 Meanwhile, the program in Java is compiled into bytecode that are executed by the virtual machine.

 Think of using Golang for a leaner organizational structure in business, where the lack of mid-level managers improves the speed of getting things done.
 Go has been proven to be generally faster than languages like Java and Python, which enhances the availability and reliability of services.

 2. Golang Is Easy To Learn

-Picking up Go is easy for software developers, particularly if they already have a solid foundation in C or Java.
+Another reason why you should use Golang is that it is easy to learn.
+Using Go is easy for software developers, particularly if they already have a solid foundation in C or Java.
 While the keywords and syntax may slightly differ, Go has the same procedural approach that programmers would familiarize in no time.